THE CRC SCREENING CHALLENGE

 Find out how many adults in your area are aged 45‑49 and recently eligible for CRC screening.

-Provider volunteered their expertise.
+Provider volunteered his expertise.

 When patients don’t follow through with screening, they may be at higher risk of failing to detect and prevent CRC when it is most treatable.1,2